misingnoglic/misingnoglic.github.io/_posts/2018-10-13-python-for-java-programmers-p3.markdown

 crazy_list = [True, 1.0, 4, "test", [1, 2, 3], {'a': 'b'}]
 {% endhighlight %}

 Lists are ordered, meaning that the order you insert items into a list matters, and the list's items can be accessed in a specific predefined order.
 To access an element of a list, you use the same indexing syntax as Java arrays.

+{% highlight python %}
+nums = [1, 3, 5]
+print(nums[1])  # 3
+{% endhighlight %}

 Python includes a useful extension of this, where you can also index starting from the back with negative indexing.
 The last item is index -1, the second to last item is index -2, etc...

 {% highlight python %}
 nums = [1, 3, 5]
-print(nums[1])  # 3
 print(nums[-2])  # Also 3
 {% endhighlight %}